top of page

 Musical Metamorphoses from Premodernity to Postmodernity

 Scholars and performers are invited to apply with papers or performance proposals on any topic and any music, as customary at the AEMC conferences.
 Every year, though, the AEMC conference focuses on a main theme.
 The theme of the next edition of the AEMC annual Conference on Music, Communication and Performance is "Musical Metamorphoses from Premodernity to Postmodernity".
-Keynote speaker will be Professor Wendy Heller (Princeton University).
-Keynote performer will be Professor Alberto Nones ("G. Puccini" Conservatory of Music of Gallarate).
+The keynote speech will be given by Professor Wendy Heller (Princeton University); the keynote performance will feature Professor Alberto Nones ("G. Rossini" State Conservatory of Music in Pesaro).

-This year we will finally go back to the traditional, highly successful format of the conference physically held in Montecassiano.
+This year we will go back to the format of the conference physically held in Montecassiano.
 The AEMC conference is one of a kind.
 The AEMC headquarter is located in Montecassiano, one of "Italy's most beautiful villages", at the noble level of a neoclassical palace with frescoed celings.
-A wonderful Baroque church serves as the AEMC auditorium, equipped with projector and concert grand.
+A wonderful Baroque church serves as the AEMC auditorium.

 Montecassiano offers the total peace of a medieval village surrounded by city walls, but is just a few kilometers from the lively town of Macerata, with its university and theaters (like the Sferisterio Opera Festival), and thirty minutes from the Adriatic sea, with the pristine beaches of Mount Conero.
 One can also take the opportunity to visit religious and cultural centers of primary importance, such as the Loreto Basilica or poet Giacomo Leopardi's birthplace in Recanati, where Beniamino Gigli too was born.
 Conference participants are usually accommodated at Villa Quiete, a boutique hotel located in a mansion of Montecassiano where Gioachino Rossini sojourned.